jkeefe/make-map-blink/session-1/README.md

 ![throwie photo](https://dl.dropboxusercontent.com/u/466610/blogelements/2-LED_Throwies.JPG)

-Welcome to smorgasbord day!
-We'll sample a little bit of everything to give a taste of what's to come -- from data-driven blinkies to beautiful maps.
-You'll get to cook up some treats of your own, too.
+Welcome to demo day!
+We'll put out a smorgasbord of digital delights to give you a taste of what's to come this term -- from data-driven blinkies to beautiful maps.
+You'll get to cook up some treats of your own to take home, too.

 ##JK Prep